Thanks for stopping by.

-I have stopped offering the downloadable e-book because it unexpectedly turned into a part-time job teaching people how to load books on their Kindles and iPads.
-I just didn’t have the time to address this.
+I have stopped offering the downloadable e-book because I discovered quite a few people needed assistance learning to use their e-book readers, and I didn’t have the time to help with this.
 In the future I might revise and publish the book on Amazon, but for now, I’ve included much of the material for free on this website.
 Also, the website offers a richer experience than can be had in e-book format.

 I missed the deadline for early reservations.
 Can you help me get reservations?
 How likely is it that I can get a walk-in permit?